MikeAgb/LeetCode/README.md

 Find and return the maximum profit you can achieve.

+## 128. Longest Consecutive Sequence (Medium)

+Given an unsorted array of integers nums, return the length of the longest consecutive elements sequence.
+You must write an algorithm that runs in O(n) time.

 ## 161. One Edit Distance (Medium)

 Given two strings s and t, return true if they are both one edit distance apart, otherwise return false.